 Newest assistant comes to the Academy from Cal State Fullerton

-Lori Morris begins her first season as an assistant coach for the Air Force women's basketball team.
+Lori Morris begins her second season as an assistant coach for the Air Force women's basketball team.
 Morris comes to the Academy from Cal State Fullerton, where she served one season as an assistant coach with the Titans.

 Prior to her stint at Cal State Fullerton, Morris spent four seasons on the women's basketball staff at the University of Louisiana at Lafayette, including three as the Associate Head Coach, overseeing team defense and academic progress as well as assisting with the program's recruiting efforts.